1999 FIFA Women's World Cup: Venues

-With the exception of the semi-finals, the tournament's 32 matches were organized into 15 doubleheaders, consisting of two matches played back-to-back in the same stadium.
-The semi-finals were played in separate venues, but organized as doubleheaders hosted by the San Jose Clash and New England Revolution of Major League Soccer.
+With the exception of the semifinals, the tournament's 32 matches were organized into 15 doubleheaders, consisting of two matches played back-to-back in the same stadium.
+The semifinals were played in separate venues, but organized as doubleheaders hosted by the San Jose Clash and New England Revolution of Major League Soccer.
 Eight venues were used for the tournament: three on the East Coast, four on the West Coast, and one in Chicago.
 Most of the stadiums were American football venues with higher capacities than many of the stadiums used in the first two tournaments.
 At FIFA's request, the tournament's organizers had originally planned to use five smaller college football venues on the East Coast located in a single time zone.
 The final match would be staged at RFK Memorial Stadium in Washington, D.C.
 Following the success of the inaugural women's soccer tournament at the 1996 Summer Olympics, which had high attendances and culminated in 76,489 watching the gold medal match, the organizing committee chose to use larger stadiums instead and received 15 bids in 1997.

 The eight venues and host cities were announced on November 19, 1997, including five large American football venues that were used in the 1994 men's World Cup.
 The tournament final was awarded to the Rose Bowl in Pasadena, California, which reprised its role from the 1984 Summer Olympics gold medal match and the 1994 men's final.
 The opening match would be played at Giants Stadium in East Rutherford, New Jersey, near New York City.
 The tournament's organizing committee estimated that the 1999 World Cup would average an attendance of 25,000 per match, with U.S. matches and later knockout ties at near sellouts in the larger venues.
 Jack Kent Cooke Stadium in Landover, Maryland, serving the Washington, D.C. market, had a limited capacity of 41,000 seats because of ongoing construction during the group stage.
-It was later raised to 55,000 for the quarter-finals.
+It was later raised to 55,000 for the quarterfinals.